 Dash/windshield mount for phone is not supplied.

 This backup camera works on cars, trucks, RVs, vans, trailers, and everything in between.
 Clear night vision is a standout feature here, as are the parking lines.
 Camera is waterproof.
 12V power cord equips USB outlet so you can still use the port.
-4.3" LCD monitor.
+4.3-inch LCD monitor.

 Some users have reported flickering monitors and scratchy pictures.